 Total Solar Eclipse of 2015 March 20

-from a private jet leaving Paris-Le Bourget (LBG), France
+from business jets leaving Paris-Le Bourget (LBG-LFPB), France

-The greatest point of eclipse (totality phase during 2 min 46 sec) lies in the middle of the North Atlantic Ocean east of Iceland.
-As weather prospects aren’t that great for all ground-based locations, having some mobility is important.
-To observe the 2015 March 20 total solar eclipse, I am proposing a very special eclipse flight at the edge of the stratosphere (see the similar flight done in November 2013), but also tours in Svalbard (Norway) and at the North Pole.
-The Faroe Islands are another option but the weather prospects aren’t that great.
+The point of greatest eclipse (totality phase during 2 min 46 sec) was located in the middle of the North Atlantic Ocean east of Iceland and northwest of the Faroe Islands.
+As weather prospects weren’t that great for the few ground-based locations, seeing it from the stratosphere was tantalizing.
+Svalbard was the second choice as there are quite a few clear days at that time of the year, and the fact is the sky was indeed clear on eclipse day.
+The Faroe Islands were the third choice as the weather there changes very quickly which is why some saw it and others didn’t.
+To observe the 2015 March 20 total solar eclipse, I was offering very special eclipse flights at the edge of the stratosphere (see the similar flight executed in November 2013) in partnership with AmJet Executive and Dassault Falcon Service, but also tours in Svalbard (Norway) and at the North Pole.
+The Faroe Islands were another option but the weather prospects weren’t that great with a strong variability.
 The expedition to the North Pole for a very limited number of participants is in the planning phase.
 This last trip will be very expensive, but will provide an unforgettable and rewarding experience during the spring equinox with the black Sun barely over the frozen horizon.

 Land-based observers in Svalbard will experience at most 2 minutes and 28 seconds of totality and about 6 seconds less in the Faroe islands, provided the weather is good enough.
-However, at 49,000 feet, this eclipse flight will fly in the lower stratosphere over any potential cloud systems and add over a minute and twenty two seconds of totality!
+However, at 49,000 feet (14,935 meters), this eclipse flight will fly in the lower stratosphere over any potential cloud systems and add over a minute and twenty two seconds of totality!
 The totality duration will be of at least 3 minutes and 50 seconds, and pushing the aircraft to its maximum speed (Mach 0.90) would let us reach four minutes.
 No other commercial or private flight will surpass that duration or the cruise altitude during this eclipse, and this passenger flight will be the highest yet during a solar eclipse after the ones of the Concorde in 1973 and 1999.
-There is also an opportunity to give a wink to Don Connolly’s famous painting of the Concorde 001 and the black Sun, as other commercial eclipse flights flying 12,000 feet below us, and to the west, will see our private jet streaking the dark sky near the eclipsed Sun with its corona.
+There is also an opportunity to give a wink to Don Connolly’s famous painting of the Concorde 001 and the black Sun, as other commercial eclipse flights flying at least 12,000 feet below us, and to the west, will see our private jets streaking the dark sky near the eclipsed Sun surrounded by its corona.

 Only 10 seats will be sold on this exceptionnal flight, so hurry up to reserve yours.